hyperlane-dev/hyperlane-ai/dataset/dataset_001.md

 ///
 /// This is used to represent a parsed route. pub type RouteSegmentList = Vec<RouteSegment>;
-/// A type alias for an optional AC automaton.
-///
-/// This is used to represent a parsed route. pub(crate) type OptionRouteSearchEngine = Option<RouteSearchEngine>;
 /// A type alias for a list of path components.
 ///
 /// This is often used for path components.